The Interfaith Pavilion at COP 28...a beacon of hope

 These events contribute to strengthening cooperation in order to create a better future for the planet and humanity as a whole, and to involve new audiences and groups in finding innovative solutions to the climate crisis.

-The Interfaith Pavilion in the Blue Zone at COP28 embodies the importance of the efforts of religious leaders in highlighting the challenges that societies are dealing with regarding the climate crisis, and the necessity of committing to climate action and finding concrete and effective solutions to the climate issue.
+The interfaith pavilion in the Blue Zone at COP28 embodies the importance of the efforts of religious leaders in highlighting the challenges that societies are dealing with regarding the climate crisis, the necessity of committing to climate action, and finding concrete and effective solutions to the climate issue.

 The Secretary-General of the Council of Muslim Elders, Counselor Muhammad Abdel Salam, described the interfaith pavilion at COP 28 as a beacon of hope, stressing that the presence of an interfaith pavilion at the conference confirms that confronting climate change and protecting the planet is a shared responsibility.